 It’s important to note that the Joint Commission isn’t the only accrediting body available to providers.
 Another nationally recognized organization is The Commission on Accreditation of Rehabilitation Services (CARF).
 Check out our blog post that explores the CARF process to see if it would be a good fit for your organization.

 As a result, our platform is naturally equipped to facilitate a JCAHO accreditation or certification for any provider.

-If you’re curious to see how AURA can empower your organization to fulfill The Joint Commission’s requirements?
+Curious to see how AURA can empower your organization to fulfill The Joint Commission’s requirements?
 Reach out to one of our knowledgable professionals today, we’d love to walk you through it.
-And if you’re interested in experiencing the power of AURA in real-time, click the button below to schedule a demo!
+And if you’re interested in experiencing the power of AURA in real-time, click here to schedule a demo!